-Effective back in the 1970s, Jehovah's Witnesses are strictly forbidden to smoke, chew, dip, or otherwise use tobacco products.
+Effective the 1970s, Jehovah's Witnesses are strictly forbidden to smoke, chew, dip, or otherwise use tobacco products.
 JW Farmers are forbidden to grow tobacco.
 Jehovah's Witnesses are also forbidden to work at wholesale businesses or retail stores whose main product line are tobacco related products.
 Since Jehovah's Witnesses are also forbidden to gamble in any way, shape, or form, Jehovah's Witnesses are also forbidden to work at casinos, bingo halls, etc.

 Just to show how hypocritical was/were that exact same "coven" of JW Elders, another one of our female JW relatives is a Farmowner, who is also a fulltime "JW Pioneer".
 Those same local JW Elders allowed this "JW Pioneer" to retain her farm's federal tobacco allotment even after her non-JW husband died.
 Before her non-JW husband died, this JW Pioneer had for decades co-signed all the pertinent federal documents required to grow and sell their farm's tobacco -- including the "check" from the annual sale.
 At the end of federal regulation, after non-JW husband's death, JW Pioneer collected the substantial government "buyout" that all allotment owners received.
 JW Pioneer's "excuse" was that her non-JW step-son performed all the tobacco labor and supposedly was given all of the tobacco related income.
 Of course, handing the step-son this "financial windfall" from the tobacco production never resulted in any direct or indirect benefits to JW Farmowner.
 I wonder how many JW Farmowners throughout the "tobacco belt", who surrendered their cash-cow tobacco allotments back in the 1970s, would burst a blood vessel if they knew that all they needed to do to retain their allotment was to "pioneer", and "lease" their farm's tobacco production to a non-JW.